AlexGarcias/SmartContract/AddPerson/ReadMe.md

 # Dash board

-1. In the dash board we’ve the fields to record each Smart Contract Number (Hash) in the Person Smart Contract;
+In the dash board we’ve the fields to record each Smart Contract Number (Hash) in the Person Smart Contract;
-2. In the dash board we’ve the buttons to:
+In the dash board we’ve the buttons to:

-    a) update pass;
+    a) update pass,
-    b) send pass again;
+    b) send pass again,
     c) delete member account;

 # Property data